KaranJayachandra/competitive/c++/index.md

 Source: [Wikipedia](https://en.wikipedia.org/wiki/C%2B%2B)

+To set up your own coding environment please have a look at the help page for [VS Code](https://code.visualstudio.com/docs/languages/cpp).

 In the following table you will have links to the original problem in the source platform.
 A short text from the question hosted on GitHub and also my solution to the problem.
 Please use the links to have a look at the questions or even run the programs to verify the results.

 NOTE: The code is not commented as this is purely an exercise for me.